 The LDAP integration feature is intended to simplify the Meridium APM user management process by allowing you to manage Meridium APM users via your existing, primary user management system: Active Directory.
 User information may change periodically in Microsoft Active Directory.
 For example, a user's address, phone number, or job title might change over time.
-One advantage of configuring LDAP integration is the ability to synchronize Meridium APM Security User records with the information in Active Directory so that changes made in Active Directory will be reflected in Meridium APM.
-LDAP integration is designed to ensure that these two systems (Meridium APM and Active Directory) are synchronized, if you follow the recommended workflow for managing users, which is:
+One advantage of configuring LDAP integration is the ability to configuring LDAP integration is designed to ensure that these two systems (Meridium APM and Active Directory) are synchronized, if you follow the recommended workflow for managing users, which is:

-- 1. Create users in Active Directory. - 2.
+- Create users in Active Directory. - 2.
 Assign users to Active Directory groups that are mapped to Meridium APM Security Groups. - 3.
 Perform the synchronization process to create new users in Meridium APM.
-Any users added to Active Directory since the last synchronization will be created as Security Users in Meridium APM, provided that they are assigned to the Active Directory groups that are mapped to Meridium APM Security Groups.

-4. Continue managing and modifying the users, as needed, in Active Directory.
+Any users added to Active Directory since the last synchronization will be created as Security Users in Meridium APM, provided that they are assigned to the Active Directory groups that are mapped to Meridium APM Security Groups. - 4.
+Continue managing and modifying the users, as needed, in Active Directory.
 Changes made to the user accounts in Active Directory will be applied to the Security User records in Meridium APM when the synchronization process is run.
 You should not make changes to the Security User records in the Meridium APM system.
 Any changes that you make in the Meridium APM system will be overwritten when users are modified in Active Directory and the synchronization process runs.